hashicorp/cap/README.md

-# probo
+# cap

-The `probo` provides a collection authentication packages.
+The `cap` provides a collection authentication packages.

 * [`oidc`](./oidc): with initial support for the authorization code flow.